 SaaS businesses offering low-touch freemium products are realizing how big of an impact proper onboarding has on their short and long-term customer retention.
 We’re here to say that this is a vital topic to give your focus, even for higher-touch customer success teams.

 40 to 60% of free trial users will use your product once and never come back.
 (Intercom)

-Many SaaS companies look to the SaaS marketing onboarding of their competitors or other successful SaaS businesses.
+Many SaaS companies look to the SaaS marketing onboarding plan of their competitors or other successful SaaS businesses.
 However, because of the vast size and vague nature of the SaaS industry, another company’s onboarding strategy might not work the same for your business.

-Your customer onboarding framework should be developed to showcase the value proposition from of your SaaS platform from the customer’s very first interaction with your product.
-That initial “Aha!” moment differs greatly software to software.
+Your customer onboarding framework should be developed to showcase the value proposition of your SaaS platform from the customer’s very first interaction with your product.
+That initial “Aha!” moment differs greatly from software to software.
 For this reason, your SaaS customer onboarding strategies should be unique to your company.

-That being said, there are many best practices that your SaaS company should be implementing to improve your customer retention and reduce your customer churn by providing an effective and user-friendly customer onboarding experience.
+That being said, there are many best practices that your SaaS company should be implementing to improve your customer retention and reduce your customer churn by providing an effective and user-friendly SaaS customer onboarding experience.
 In this blog post, we’ll discuss the idea behind effective customer in support of your SaaS marketing strategies, the importance of building an effective onboarding process, and tips for making it work for you and your business.